chrisnoonan98675/site/xl-release/how-to/tutorial-using-variables-to-revise-a-jira-issue-list.markdown

 From the dropdown, select `${queryResultVar}` and press **Save**.

 The result is a not-so-impressive form.
 First of all, since we are in a template there is no query result, so no JIRA issues are displayed.
-Second, the description and variable feel rather generic and techy.
+Second, the description and variable feel rather generic and technical.

 ![Default form](../images/jira-variables/user-input-form-template.png)